Key Highlights of This Blog

 The typical components of an instruction format include:

-- Opcode: The operation to be performed (e.g., addition, subtraction).
+- Opcode: The procedure that is to be completed (e.g., addition, subtraction).

-- Operands: The data or addresses involved in the operation.
+- Operands: The data or addresses being used.

-- Addressing Modes: It defines how the operands are accessed (e.g., direct, indirect).
+- Addressing Modes: How the operands are accessed (e.g., direct, indirect).

 1. Zero-Address Instructions